thinkingaboutgames/thinkingaboutgames.github.io/README.md

 # Thinking About Games: Essay Form

 ## Technologies
-I used Formspree to send emails without a backend.
-I used CKEditor to add  word-processing features to the textarea.
+I used Formspree to send emails without a backend, and CKEditor to add  word-processing features to the textarea.
 CKEditor is an amazing tool that is very customizable - check it out!
+I added the AutoSave and WordCount plugins and removed a few of the included plugins of the full preset to make the customized editor you see in this project.

 ## TODO
 presence verification